isomerpages/gb-assist/pages/solutionrepo/solution1759.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription or Leasing to Direct Purchase
+Direct Purchase

 #### Support Level
-Up to 80% for SMEs <br>
+Up to 80% for SMEs
-Up to NA% for non-SMEs

 #### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR